audioquality/audioview/README.md

 It is a wrapper around [loudness-scanner](https://github.com/jiixyj/loudness-scanner).
 For more on loudness and the EBU-R128 parameters, see: https://www.youtube.com/watch?v=iuEtQqC-Sqo

-###audioquality-spectrogram###
+###aq-spectrogram###
 generates a single spectrogram, for all _flac_ files in current directory combined.
 The the color map resolution is 96dB to represent the full scale of 16 bit audio.
 The time resolution is constant; 1s of audio per pixel on the X axis.
 The Y axis shows frequency up to 22 kHz to match the [CD sampling rate](https://en.wikipedia.org/wiki/Compact_Disc_Digital_Audio#Sample_rate).

 NOTE1: this is VERY slow!
 It is much faster to identify low-quality recordings by a quick look at [audioview](#audioview-1).

 NOTE2: frequency on the Y axis is in linear scale, not logarithmic!
-This way the spectrogram does not resemble what we hear, but may help to identify high frequency issues, like incorrect use of low-pass filters.
+This way the spectrogram does not resemble what we hear, but helps to identify high frequency issues like aliasing.

 This script is a simple wrapper for [sox](http://sox.sourceforge.net).